KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Windows11-VM-setup.md

 ---

-## Step 5: Install Guest Tools onto the virtual machine
+## Step 5: Install Guest Tools onto the virtual machine and take a snapshot.

 1. Log in to Windows 11
    ![VM-final1](https://github.com/user-attachments/assets/73ee0f45-ceb6-46a7-8539-aea4e26a7093)